giuliopanda/op-bulk-image-resizer/README.txt

 **Be careful**
 If you remove the original images, The images are overwritten at the size you set, so it's important to make a backup first.
 They assume no responsibility for any malfunctions or loss of information resulting from the use of the plugin.
-From version 1.3 if you have kept the original image you can select the images from the media library and restore them.

 == Screenshots ==